ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-c-rtk-9p-gps.rst

 .. note::

-         If you use a different flight controller, please select the V5+ version kit, which contains a 6 pin to 6pin cable that you can connect to the flight control GPS/GPS2/UART4 interface (it can be connected to Pixhawk2.1, Pixhawk 3 pro, etc).
+         If you use a different autopilot, please select the V5+ version kit, which contains a 6 pin to 6pin cable that you can connect to the flight control GPS/GPS2/UART4 interface (it can be connected to Pixhawk2.1, Pixhawk 3 pro, etc).

 Port and LED
 ============